Simon Property Group: 21st century

-In May 2010, Simon acquired Prime Retail's Prime Outlets-Puerto Rico in Barceloneta, Puerto Rico In August 2010, Simon acquired an additional 21 outlet malls, including locations in Williamsburg, Virginia, San Marcos, Texas and Hagerstown, Maryland for a total of $2.3 billion.
+In May 2010, Simon acquired Prime Retail's Prime Outlets-Puerto Rico in Barceloneta, Puerto Rico, which it immediately renamed to Puerto Rico Premium Outlets.
+In August 2010, Simon acquired an additional 21 outlet malls, including locations in Williamsburg, Virginia (Williamsburg Premium Outlets), San Marcos, Texas (San Marcos Premium Outlets) and Hagerstown, Maryland (Prime Outlets-Hagerstown, now Hagerstown Premium Outlets) for a total of $2.3 billion.
 Several months later, Simon made a $4.5 billion bid for Capital Shopping Centres Group plc in December.
 However, the offer was rejected and withdrawn in January 2011.
 In September 2011, Simon acquired Southdale Center in Edina, Minnesota.
+In March 2012, Simon acquired Farallon's stake in 26 Landmark Mills malls for $1.5 billion.
 In August 2013, Toronto Premium Outlets opened in Halton Hills, Ontario, Canada.
 In October 2014, Premium Outlets Montreal, the second in Canada, opened.

-In May 2018, Premium Outlet Collection YEG opened at Edmonton International Airport.
-In May 2014, the company completed the corporate spin-off of Washington Prime Group, headed by Mark Ordan, the final CEO of Mills Corporation.
+In May 2014, the company completed the corporate spin-off of Washington Prime Group, headed by Mark Ordan, the final CEO of The Mills Corporation.
 In January 2015, Washington Prime Group acquired Glimcher Realty Trust and was renamed WP Glimcher.
-As part of the deal, Simon acquired Jersey Gardens in Elizabeth, New Jersey and University Park Village in Fort Worth, Texas, while WP Glimcher acquired Brunswick Square in East Brunswick, New Jersey from Simon.
+As part of the deal, Simon acquired The Outlet Collection Jersey Gardens (which it renamed to The Mills at Jersey Gardens to integrate it into its The Mills platform) in Elizabeth, New Jersey and University Park Village in Fort Worth, Texas, while WP Glimcher acquired Brunswick Square in East Brunswick, New Jersey from Simon.
 Two months later, the company offered $23.3 billion for Macerich; however the offer was rejected and withdrawn in April 2015.

 In September 2016, in partnership with Authentic Brands Group and GGP Inc., the company acquired Aéropostale.

-In February 2020, in partnership with Authentic Brands Group, the company acquired Forever 21.
+In October 2016, Simon opened Clarksburg Premium Outlets in Montgomery County, Maryland.
+It was their first shopping center in the Premium Outlets portfolio to have two floors, as well as the first open-air outlet mall in North America developed from scratch to feature two floors.
+In May 2018, Premium Outlet Collection YEG opened at Edmonton International Airport.
+In February 2020, in partnership with Authentic Brands Group, the company acquired Forever 21 in an $81 million deal.

 In August 2020, in partnership with Authentic Brands, the company acquired Brooks Brothers and Lucky Brand Jeans.
 In December 2020, the company acquired Taubman Centers for $3.4 billion.
-It also acquired J.C.
-Penney in partnership with Brookfield Asset Management.
+It also acquired JCPenney in partnership with Brookfield Asset Management.
 In April 2022, Simon and Brookfield offered to buy Kohl's but were rejected.
-Simon purchased a 50% stake in Jamestown, a real estate developer, in October 2022.
+Simon purchased a 50% stake in Jamestown L.P., a real estate developer, in October 2022.

-In February 2025, Herb Simon retired as Chairman and Board of Directors.
-In August 2025, Simon Property Group named Executive Vice President, Eli Simon, as their new Chief Operating Officer (COO).
+In February 2025, Herb Simon retired as chairman and director.
+In August 2025, Simon Property named executive vice president, Eli Simon, as their new Chief operating officer.

-Litigation

-In 2007, the company was sued for banning the use of Segways, which the plaintiff claimed was in violation of the Americans with Disabilities Act.
-In 2009, the company was sued by a nightclub for racial discrimination for allegedly blocking its main entrance since the majority of its clientele were black.

-In 2011, the company was sued for allegedly firing a woman because she was pregnant.
-In the same year, the company agreed to pay $125,000 to settle allegations by the Equal Employment Opportunity Commission that Latino janitors working for the company were subjected to daily verbal attacks because of their national origin.
+On March 22, 2026, CEO David Simon died of cancer at age 64.
+Eli Simon took over as CEO, while still remaining COO and Larry Glassock was named non-executive Chairman.